Living sacred site

 - Buddhist Monuments in the Horyu-ji Area (Property 660)Primary authority source for the Horyu-ji area as two temple sites central to the early spread of Buddhism in Japan.

-- Hokki-ji Temple (Q1351209)Entity anchor for Hokki-ji as a Buddhist temple and component of the Horyu-ji world heritage property.
+- Hokki-ji Temple (Q1351209)Entity anchor for Hokki-ji as a Buddhist temple whose sacred identity includes both its main hall and famous pagoda.

 - Category:HokkijiVisual context for Hokki-ji, its pagoda, halls, and temple grounds.

-- Hokki-ji Temple (Q1351209)Entity anchor for Hokki-ji as a Buddhist temple whose sacred identity depends on more than its famous pagoda alone.
+- Hokki-ji Temple (Q1351209)Entity anchor for Hokki-ji as a Buddhist temple whose sacred identity includes both its main hall and famous pagoda.

 - Category:HokkijiVisual context for Hokki-ji's halls and pagoda within the broader temple grounds.